 The debate was facilitated by EURACTIV, a pan-European media platform focusing on EU policy news.

-In conclusion, I am happy to say that logos continued to thrive in 2020, be nimble and learn from extraordinary circumstances.
+In conclusion, I am happy to say that logos continued to thrive in 2020 and to be nimble and learn from extraordinary circumstances.
 I want to focus on what we seek to keep from the pandemic if it was to vanish in the morning.
 Online working can give workers a great deal of flexibility, but there is no substitute for in-person contact.
-In future, we seek to set a consistent example of how we all can benefit from these changes.”
+In future, we seek to set a consistent example of how we all can benefit from these changes.